UN-OCHA/common_design/components/README.md

 - Each component should include an html file with example markup and dummy text, to best demonstrate its use and variants.
 - If there are multiple variants, each should be displayed for illustration purposes.
 Use `<hr>` to separate if needed.
 - The components CSS and JS files should be included.
 For CSS, the component's CSS is usually placed last.
-- Each component should include the `cd-base.css` which has the CSS custom properties and other generic rules.
+- Each component should link to the `cd-base.css` which has the CSS custom properties and other generic rules.
 This is found in the [common_design_system repo](https://github.com/UN-OCHA/common_design_system/blob/master/cd-base.css)
-- Any dependency components' CSS or JS should be included.
+- Any dependency components' CSS or JS should be linked to.

 Eg. For cd-alert component
 ```